mifads/pyscripts/README.md

 "                  | *blankRemove* - obvious ...
 "                  | *multiwrite*  - combines elements from an array with given format string string2num.py      | not used?
-Returns string of formatted number
+Returns string of formatted number unitsconc.py       | converts ppb to ug/m3 and vice-versa

 emxozone code                  | Comment